Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-10-feature-ranking_methods.md

 An **ensemble score** combines the strengths of multiple feature-ranking methods into a single, more robust metric.
 This approach improves feature-selection reliability, reduces method-specific bias, and increases confidence that highly ranked features genuinely influence the target variable.

+The raw scores are normalized to equate all the importance score on same scale.
 Given a set of normalized feature importance scores from multiple feature-ranking methods:

 - Pearson Correlation
 - Spearman Correlation